jeninh/hackmas-day-11/README.md

 Want to implement more features into your blog?
 Check out [Astro's official blog guide](https://docs.astro.build/en/tutorial/0-introduction)!

 ## 11) Deploying to Cloudflare Pages

+#### You can use any hosting provider that supports Astro if you know how to use it!

 To deploy your very amazing blog to Cloudflare Pages: